-The UCEM student complaints process is detailed within the Student Complaints Procedure (opens new window) document.
+The UCEM student complaints process is detailed within the document Student Complaints Procedure.
 A student should submit their own complaint.
-There is a separate process for complaints for employers of apprenticeship students (please see the UCEM Complaints Policy and Procedure for Employers of Apprentices (opens new window).
+There is a separate process for complaints for employers of apprenticeship students (please see the UCEM Complaints Policy and Procedure for Employers of Apprentices).